maxi-blocks/maxi-blocks/readme.txt

 == Community & contributions ==

-Maxi Blocks is more than a plugin—it's a community of passionate designers, developers, and users.
+Maxi Blocks is more than a plugin.
+It's a community of passionate designers, developers, and users.
 We welcome your contributions and feedback to make Maxi Blocks even better:

 - **Join the Maxi Blocks community:** Participate in forums, share your experiences, and connect with other users.
 Follow us on [Twitter](https://twitter.com/maxiblocks) or join our [discord community](https://maxiblocks.com/go/maxi-discord).